mongodb/docs/source/includes/list-tables/integration-configurations.rst

        .. important:: Legacy Token Deprecation

           |service| deprecated legacy tokens.
-They will be removed in a
+You can't configure a new Slack
+          integration with legacy tokens.

-          future version of |service|.
-You cannot edit a legacy token integration.
-You must reconfigure your Slack integration with OAuth2.
+          You can continue to use legacy tokens if you used them to configure a Slack integration before |service| deprecated legacy tokens.
+However, you can't edit your legacy tokens.
+You must reconfigure your Slack integration with
+          OAuth2 if you need to edit the token configuration.

    * - :guilabel:`Webhook Settings`